-Rather than flying back to Union Glacier as expected, he was taken to the South Pole, where he is now enjoying the company of other human beings again, while eating regular meals, and sleeping on a cot in a heated tent.
-In his most recent blog post he commented on the startlingly reentry from the isolation that is skiing solo across Antarctica to being amongst humans again.
+Rather than flying back to Union Glacier as expected, he was taken to the South Pole, where he is now enjoying the company of other human beings again while eating regular meals and sleeping on a cot in a heated tent.
+In his most recent blog post, he commented on the startling reentry from the isolation that is skiing solo across Antarctica to being amongst humans again.

-Due to a large storm currently hitting Antarctica, Eric will now stay at the South Pole for a day or two, but should be flying out to Union Glacier as soon as the weather clears.
-From there, he hopes to catch a flight back to Punta Arenas, Chile and then home.
+Due to a large storm currently hitting Antarctica, Eric will now stay at the South Pole for a day or two but should be flying out to Union Glacier as soon as the weather clears.
+From there, he hopes to catch a flight back to Punta Arenas, Chile, and then home.
 With a little luck, he still may be able to make it in time for the holidays.

 In their updates, both men admitted that they really wanted to stay in their warm sleeping bags and tents and wait out the storm, but they both also mentioned that they are starting to run low on food and supplies, which means they have to press forward if they hope to complete their return trip to the coast.

 Fortunately, both of them did go out and brave the conditions, each knocking off considerable mileage, partially thanks to a ferocious tailwind that pushed them along all day.
-The two men, who are attempting solo, unsupported crossing of the frozen continent, remarked on the particular challenges they faced while dealing with the storm, which could have potentially been disastrous.
+The two men, who are attempting a solo, unsupported crossing of the frozen continent, remarked on the particular challenges they faced while dealing with the storm, which could have potentially been disastrous.

 That has not been the case at all this season, which is a big part of the reason why so many of the skiers have had to abandon their attempts to reach the South Pole.
-The conditions have just been incredibly difficult from the start, and they don’t appear to be getting any better.
+The conditions have just been challenging from the start, and they don’t appear to be getting any better.

 That’s all for now.
 We’ll post another update as news warrants.